 There have been many, many times while playing soccer where I have come away dazed or in pain from not being properly prepared when a ball hits me on the head(It’s particularly bad when it hits you straight in the face on a cold day!).

-The stinging sensation and the fuzzy feeling in your head isn’t fun.
+The stinging sensation and the fuzzy feeling in your head aren’t fun.
 The reality is that heading a soccer ball can hurt.
 There are even occasions where people have been knocked unconscious from incorrectly heading the ball!

 But what is important to remember is that in almost all instances where people get hurt from heading a ball it is because they haven’t been correctly prepared or have not used an appropriate technique to head the ball that would have saved them a lot of pain.